chiperific/promistasks/README.md

 # Google Tasks API Extension for Family Promise GR

 # To do:
-1.0 Connections:
+1.0 Connections#index:
- - from User#show && Property#show
- - new && edit with URL helpers (?user=1, ?property=1)
+  - Show occupancy status of each property vs. acquired_on
+  - Show connections grouped by relationship (using tab bar)

-1.1 Finish User#show page
+1.1 Finish User#index page
-  - connections section
-  - occupancy section
-  - Include: 'Find public tasks that match skills': User#task_finder on: :model
-  - Show tasks with skill needs that overlap with user's skill
+  - tabify and include archived

 1.7 Task#show - link to "Users with apropriate skills for this task..."
   - Match each one, prioritize list by # of matches.
 Task#user_finder on: :model